n6ai/minze/docs/api/index.md

 ### observedAttributes

 Observes the provided attribute names and updates any attribute properties defined by `attrs` accordingly.
-When an observed attribute changes, the `beforeAttributeChange` and `afterAttributeChange` hooks are called.
+When an observed attribute changes, the `beforeAttributeChange` and `onAttributeChange` hooks are called.

 ::: warning
 `observedAttributes` has to be a `static` property.